renegade-studio/beta-O1/docs/transformers_deployment_guide.md

 The code snippet above showcases inference without any optimization tricks.
 However, one can drastically speed up the model by leveraging [Flash Attention](../perf_train_gpu_one#flash-attention-2), which is a faster implementation of the attention mechanism used inside the model.

-First, make sure to install the latest version of Flash Attention 2 to include the sliding window attention feature:
+First, make sure to install the latest version of Flash Attention 2:

 ```bash
 pip install -U flash-attn --no-build-isolation